-Wilson Hall · (view north) · Classrooms College of Letters and Science classrooms and offices
+Wilson Hall · (view north) · Classrooms & Labs College of Letters and Science classrooms and offices opportunities to students interested in officer training for the military.
+MSU has the only Air Force ROTC in Montana.

-Hamilton Hall · (view southeast) · Classrooms Gallatin College MSU classrooms and offices
+Hamilton Hall · (view southeast) · Classrooms & Labs Gallatin College MSU classrooms and offices